woojiahao/tp/docs/index.md

 ## About

-[//]: # (TODO Change this image)
 ![Ui](images/Ui.png)

-User Target Profile: Our application is for university students who want to be more financially conscious about their spending habits, to enable them to make more economical decisions that provide students on a limited budget with more purchasing power.
+User Target Profile: Our application is for university students who want to be more financially conscious about their spending habits, enabling them to make wiser economic decisions, providing students on a limited budget with more purchasing power.

-Value Proposition: It provides university students with an intuitive and frictionless experience to have transparency on their expenditure to help them better understand their spendings so they can develop better financial habits as they transition into adulthood.
+Value Proposition: It provides university students with an intuitive and frictionless experience to have transparency on their expenditure to help them better understand their expenditure so they can develop better financial habits as they transition into adulthood.

 ## Navigation

 * If you are interested in using UniCa$h, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
-* If you are interested about developing UniCa$h, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.
+* If you are interested in developing UniCa$h, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.

 ## Acknowledgements